Compare home loans for July

 Home loans help millions of Australians get on the property ladder.
 Comparing mortages can help you save costs.

-Owner-occupied and investment home loans also vary by features and repayment types (principal & interest vs. interest-only).
-Buyers should choose a home loan that serves their goals.
+Owner-occupied and investment home loans also vary by features and repayment types.
+For example, principal & interest vs. interest-only.
+Buyers should always choose a type of home loan that serves their goals.

 Many home loans come with features that help save you money, too, such as: